hyperionix/docs/content/guide/package-2.md

 }
 ```

-Lets change the test also
+Let's also change the test to this code that will try to delete two files.
+Deleting the first file should file due to our probe.
+Deleting the second file should succeed.

 ```lua
 setfenv(1, require "sysapi-ns")